rmiesen/pdx-devopsdays-2017/Day1/open_session-vmware.md

  * Two different paradigms in Chef:
    1. Treat different providers as different clouds.
-   2. Integrations directly into VRA.
+   2. Integrates directly into VRA.
  * Chef doesn't care _how_ the node is created: it just cares about bootstrapping it and managing it.
  * All of Chef's integrations are free.
  * Chef is working with VMware to implement a holistic approach to provisioning from PXE bootstrapping to converging w/ chef.